 As soon as you glimpse the Deogarh Mahal, you can see that its rulers must have been serious players in the Mewar aristocracy, their magnificent fort a fitting stronghold for one of its sixteen “umraos” – the most senior feudal barons attending on the Maharana of Udaipur.
 Even so, you might not necessarily guess that the Rawats of Deogarh (a local title equivalent to “Raja”) once ruled over the fourth largest jagir in the whole of Rajasthan.

-Deogarh Mahal was converted into a Heritage Hotel by the Deogarh family members.
+Deogarh Mahal – Luxury Heritage Hotel in Rajasthan was converted into a Hotel by the Deogarh family members.
 A part of the Mahal is still occupied by them.
 The family is closely associated with the hotel and personally supervise and manage it.
 The care is reflected in the minutest details which have made Deogarh a benchmark of Heritage Hospitality in Rajasthan.
 Every guest here is special and is treated with the customary Mewari hospitality.

 FORT SEEGH SAGAR